particle-iot/docs/src/content/integrations/community-integrations/publish-to-google-sheets.md

 }
 ```

-The `test()` function is used for testing within the Script Editor, described below.
+The `test()` function is used for testing within the Apps Script Editor, described below.

 When the function is called, it will have POST arguments from the webhook.
 These are parsed into `e.parameter` before calling `doPost()`.